Kingdom of Ndongo: Political structure

+Due to the close pretexts of kijiko and mubika enslavement, Ndongo had stringent rules on slavery or the export of enslaved people.
+To ensure that no ana murinda or kijiko was unjustly taken and sold, the kingdom even went so far as to interview every enslaved person who was marked for export.
+The legitimacy of their enslavement had to be proven before they were sold outside of the Ndongo.

 History

 Rise of Ndongo

-The Kingdom of Ndongo was a tributary to the Kingdom of Kongo along with various other polities outside of Kongo proper.
-The Kingdom of Mbundu in the south and the BaKongo in the north were always at odds, but Kongo managed to exact tribute from these states since before the colonization by the Portuguese.
+The Mbundu people founded the Kingdom of Ndongo under a king of the Ngola dynasty, using their artisan, blacksmithing, and agricultural skills to become influential traders in the region.
+They established massive farming communities, created unity through the veneration of zumbi (ancestors) and ilundu (deities), and organized military strategies to fortify their borders and protect their people.

 Seeds of independence

-In 1518 the Kingdom of Ndongo sent an embassy to Portugal asking for missionaries and (indirectly) for recognition as independent of Kongo.
-A Portuguese mission arrived in Ndongo in 1520 but local disputes and perhaps Kongo pressure forced the missionaries to withdraw.
-Afonso I of Kongo took the missionaries to Kongo and left his own priest in Ndongo.
+In 1518, Ngola Kiluanji of the Kingdom of Ndongo sent ambassadors to Portugal, requesting that Catholic priests visit his kingdom to learn more about Europeans.
+A Portuguese mission arrived in Ndongo in 1520, but local disputes and perhaps Kongo pressure forced the missionaries to withdraw.
+Afonso I of Kongo took the missionaries to Kongo and left his priest in Ndongo.

 War of 1556

-Around 1556 Ndongo sent another mission to Portugal seeking military assistance and offering to be baptized, even though Portuguese officials at the time were unsure of the religious sincerity.
-In 1901, historian E.G. Ravenstein claimed that this mission was the result of a war between Kongo and Ndongo, in which Ndongo won and claimed its independence, which was also claimed by historian Jan Vansina in 1966 and then others, but this appears to have been a misreading of the original sources.
-Ndongo may well have seen the mission as a sort of declaration of independence since Kongo's response to the 1518 mission suggests that it still maintained sufficient control to prevent it being an independent move.
+Around 1556, Ndongo sent another mission to Portugal seeking military assistance and offering to be baptized, even though Portuguese officials were unsure of the religious sincerity at the time.
+In 1901, historian E.G. Ravenstein claimed that this mission was the result of a war between Kongo and Ndongo, in which Ndongo won and declared its independence, which was also claimed by historian Jan Vansina in 1966 and then others, but this appears to have been a misreading of the sources.
+Ndongo may have seen the mission as a declaration of independence since Kongo's response to the 1518 mission suggests that it still maintained sufficient control to prevent it from being an independent move.

 The second Portuguese mission arrived at the mouth of the Cuanza River in 1560, headed by Paulo Dias de Novais, grandson of the famous explorer Bartolomeu Dias, and including several Jesuit priests including Francisco de Gouveia.
-This mission also failed and Dias de Novais returned to Portugal in 1564, leaving Gouveia behind.
+This mission also failed, and Dias de Novais returned to Portugal in 1564, leaving Gouveia behind.

 The Portuguese colony of Angola

 By the time of the third mission in 1571, the King of Portugal Sebastian I had decided to charge Dias de Novais with the conquest and subjugation of the "Kingdom of Angola", authorizing him to govern the region, bring in settlers, and build forts.
-Dias de Novais arrived in Luanda by arrangement with Kongo's king Álvaro I in recompense for Portugal's assistance against the Jaga.
+Dias de Novais arrived in Luanda by arrangement with Kongo's king Álvaro I in compensation for Portugal's assistance against the Jaga.
 Quilongo, the king of Angola, renewed the connection with Portugal in 1578.
 Unable to conquer any territory on his own, Dias de Novais made alliances with both Kongo and Ndongo, serving as a mercenary army.